Detecting delocalization-localization transitions from full density distributions: Results for non-interacting models

-Next, we carry out the same procedure for the 3AM and verify that we can correctly infer the critical disorder strength $W_c/J\approx 16.54$ \cite{Ohtsuki18} for $\epsilon=1$.
-The corresponding analogue of Fig.$~$\ref{difference_raw_1DAA} for this model is displayed in Fig.$~$\ref{difference_raw_3DA} of the SM \cite{SM}.
-In the inset of Fig.$~$\ref{difference_scaled}, we show the scaling collapse in the delocalized phase.
-We observe a collapse of similar quality as for the AAM, with the fitting parameters being $\mu\simeq 0.5$, $\nu\simeq 0.75$ and $W_c/J=16.56(5)$.
-This confirms that the occupation distance accurately captures this transition as well.
+The presented results for the AAM and the 3AM confirm that the occupation distance accurately captures the transitions well.
 Thus, remarkably, by exploiting Fock-space localization, the transition points can be determined from the distributions of the simple-to-calculate quantity $n_i$.
-Thus, the advances with characterizing MBL also feedback into devising hitherto unexplored approaches for disordered non-interacting models (see also \cite{Gullans2019,Suntajs2021,Prelovsek2021}).
+Moreover, the advances with characterizing MBL also feedback into devising hitherto unexplored approaches for disordered non-interacting models (see also \cite{Gullans2019,Suntajs2021,Prelovsek2021}).